PedroVinicius/ewallet/README.md

 All endpoints respond with json format.
 We don't suport other formats at this moment.

-First of all, you need to create an user:
+First of all, you need to create an user so you can manage your account.
+Without an user, won't be possible to use the API.

 ```http
 POST /api/v1/users HTTP/1.1